-104. The following table was submitted to show the number of incoming and outgoing requests for information received and sent by the FIU for the period February to July 2011.
+107. The following table was submitted to show the number of incoming and outgoing requests received and sent by the FIU for the period January to June 2012.

-Table 11: No of requests received and sent by FIU from February to July 2011
+Table 6: No of requests received and sent by FIU from January to June 2012

 Type of Agency No. of Incoming Requests No. of Outgoing Requests

+Local LEAs 38 3

+Local FIs and DNFBPs 0 159

-Foreign FIUs 8 1
+Foreign FIUs 8 5

-Foreign LEAs 4 0
+Foreign LEAs 4 1

-Local LEAs 14 6

-Local FIs 2 0

-Foreign Government Dept 2 0
+Total 50 168

-105. The authorities advise that all requests received above were granted.
-Information pertaining to the nature of the request and the time required to respond would have to be provided in order to assess the effectiveness of co-operation.
-Information on the number of

-SARs submitted to the FIU and a breakdown of the types of reporting entities can be found in the section of this report dealing with Rec.
-13. Information about on-site examinations conducted by the FIU is reported under Rec.
-23.

-106. No information was provided in the last follow-up report with regard to the examiners' recommended action that measures be instituted to review the effectiveness of Trinidad and Tobago's ML and TF systems.
-The situation remains unchanged.

-107. The Central Bank has submitted statistics on the number of on-site inspections with AML components conducted for the period 2006 to 2011 as follows;
+- 108. Information pertaining to the nature of the request and the time required to respond would have to be provided in order to assess the effectiveness of co-operation.
+Information on the number of SARs submitted to the FIU and a breakdown of the types of reporting entities can be found in the section of this report dealing with Rec.
+13. Information about onsite examinations conducted by the FIU is reported under Rec.
+23. - 109.
+No information was provided in the last follow-up report with regard to the examiners' recommended action that measures be instituted to review the effectiveness of Trinidad and Tobago's ML and TF systems.
+The situation remains unchanged. - 110.
+The Central Bank has conducted three (3) on-site inspections for the period January to June 2012, one each in the banking, insurance and non-banking sectors. . - 111.

-Table 12: Number of on-site inspections with AML done by the Central Bank

-2006-7 2007-8 2008-9 2009-10 2010-11

-Banks 3 2 0 4 4

-Non-Banks 4 1 1 4 1

-Insurance 3 3 7 3 5

-TOTAL 10 6 8 11 10

-108. In addition to the above, the Central Bank advised that it had to issue 6 warnings and 2 compliance directions to insurance companies with regard to AML/CFT issues.
-No figures on requests for assistance were submitted for the last follow-up report or for this report.
 No information was provided in the last follow-up report or has been provided for this report on the examiners' recommended action for a review of the effectiveness of the systems for AML/CFT extradition cases.
-Additional information in relation to the request will be necessary to assess effectiveness of implementation.
-As such, the recommended actions for this recommendation remain substantially outstanding.
+At present, the above statistics demonstrate implementation on the part of the FIU, the FIB, the CBTT and the Customs and Excise Division.
+Further information with regard to certain details of the submitted statistics as referred above should be forwarded in future reports.
+There is also the need to submit information with regard to measures instituted to review the effectiveness of Trinidad and Tobago's ML and TF systems.
+While the level of compliance has improved it has not become largely compliant.

-109. With regard to the recommendation for a comprehensive review to determine ways to ensure that adequate and accurate information on beneficial owners can be available on a timely basis, previous reports noted that the authorities had advised that a review of the operations of the registrar of companies had not yet determined ways to comply with the recommendation.
+112. The situation remains unchanged from the previous report with regard to the recommendation for a comprehensive review to determine ways to ensure that adequate and accurate information on beneficial owners can be available on a timely basis.
+A review of the operations of the registrar of companies had not yet determined ways to comply with the recommendation.

-110. At present, the authorities advise that the FIU and the Registrar General's Office have entered into a MOU making the exchange of information in respect of beneficial owners easier and accessible on a timely basis.
+113. At present, the authorities advise that the FIU and the Registrar General's Office have entered into a MOU making the exchange of information in respect of beneficial owners easier and accessible on a timely basis.
 Furthermore, the Registrar General has computerized its information system thereby making access to information easier.
 This measure should allow for easier access by the FIU to information held by the Registrar General.
 However there has been no report on the situation with regard to the access of other competent authorities such as law enforcement or measures for ensuring that information on beneficial owners held by the Registrar General is adequate and accurate.
 As such this recommendation remains largely outstanding.